thaytharma/eufemia/packages/dnb-design-system-portal/src/docs/quickguide-designer/accessibility.md

 Again, this is dependent on both content, context and user needs which ultimately affects user experience.
 If there are blocks of repeating content on multiple pages then it may improve user experience to add a Skip-Link.
 It is not a requirement to have a Skip-Link but an asset.

+## Accessibility checklist for designers

+Check out the [Accessibility checklist for designers](/quickguide-designer/checklist) for the most important features in accessibility.